Find out about group and divisional VAT registration and the forms you should use to apply.

 The cases in which HMRC will use the powers include those where the arrangements do not meet the purpose of VAT grouping to any meaningful extent and where there’s a significant VAT advantage.

-This is likely to be the case where the supplies in the UK between the UK establishment and the other VAT group companies are disproportionately small compared to the supplies between an overseas establishment and the other VAT group companies (see example in paragraph 4.1).
+This is likely to be the case where the supplies in the UK between the UK establishment and the other VAT group members are disproportionately small compared to the supplies between an overseas establishment and the other VAT group members (read example in paragraph 4.1).

-4.3 Removing a company from a VAT group when a revenue concern is identified
+4.3 Removing a person from a VAT group when a revenue concern is identified

-Where we use these powers we will only remove the company or companies necessary to protect the revenue and not disband the whole VAT group (unless the VAT group is only made up of 2 companies).
+Where we use these powers we will only remove the group member or members necessary to protect the revenue and not disband the whole VAT group (unless the VAT group is only made up of 2 members).